LIST OF PRINCIPAL FORMS FOR INCOME TAX DECLARATION IN FRANCE FOR THE YEAR 2017

 A majority of French taxpayers must use only a few of these forms, but it is very important to choose the form that corresponds perfectly to the tax status of the declarant.
 In addition, some of them are complicated and the total amount of tax payable depends on the proper interpretation of the information contained therein.

-To make such statements, it is often preferable (or even indispensable) to call a tax advisor specialized in French taxation especially when you have income from abroad.
+To make such statements, it is often preferable (or even indispensable) to call a tax advisor specialized in French taxation especially when you have income from abroad to avoid double taxation.